ma1379/code-the-way-project-starter/README.md

 ## Development

-<a name="webpack-dev-server"></a>
+<a name="running-application-locally"></a>

-### Webpack Dev Server
+### Running the Application Locally

-During development, this application will run inside a local web browser using [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/).
+During development, this application will run inside a local web browser.
 To start the application in a web browser, navigate to the root of the project directory in the command line and run `npm run start`.
-This command will print out a URL which can be opened in a web browser.
+This command will start the application and automatically open the application in a browser window.

 First, navigate to the root of the project: